 - ground chia seeds with water - you can substitute with flaxseed - see Substitutions & Variations below

 - Allulose, you can substitute with maple syrup or agave syrup

 - melted coconut oil - or you can use refined coconut oil or grapeseed oil

-- almond milk; you can substitute with another plant-based milk y ou like
+- almond milk; you can substitute with another plant-based milk such as oat milk.

-- three ripe bananas, mashed - approximately 1 ½ cups, the spottier the bananas are, the better - a great source of fiber, antioxidants, and potassium.
+- mashed bananas, preferably overripe bananas - the spottier the bananas are, the better - a great source of fiber, antioxidants, and potassium.